Teaching Irregular Verb Patterns

 While learning common irregular verbs and their patterns are important, that is not the ultimate purpose.
 These patterns provide a foundation to build upon.
 The goal is for students to recognize the pattern of a new irregular verb and unconsciously connect it to one of these patterns.
 This builds both word and grammar skills in English.

 The anchor chart below contains common beginning irregular verbs grouped by pattern.
-There are hundreds of irregular verbs in English so these are representations of irregular verb patterns.
+There are hundreds of irregular verbs in English so these are representative of the irregular verb pattern.
 English learners should learn one pattern at a time and then move to the next one.

 There are many ways to reinforce irregular verb patterns.
 Some students memorize them while others use manipulatives to practice them.
 Playing games is a fun way to encourage learning.
 Give time words for present, future, past and past perfect tenses and encourage students to form a sentence with it.
 Comparing the meaning of these sentences helps students to understand the grammar.